 Not every school will have enough players to field a JV team.
 The HPHL Player Placement Committee will make every effort to place all players released from the Varsity team at schools that do not also have a JV team on another near by JV team or lower level varsity team.

 We also offer a Girls’ Division.
 Girls can choose to play on a girls’ team, coed team, or both.

-Tryouts are typically in late January or in February.
+Tryouts are typically held mid February through the first week of March.
 Depending on player numbers some teams may elect to forgo a tryout.
 Games start in mid March, with practices beginning a week or so prior to the first game.
 While we try to schedule around the different spring breaks, all players should be prepared for games on the Friday and possibly also Saturday leading into spring break.
 The regular season ends in early May and is followed by a playoff tournament for each tier/division.
 Our playoffs typically end the Saturday of Mother’s Day weekend.

 The regular season consists of:

 Varsity - 12 games and 6 hours of ice which can be used for tryouts, practices, non-league games.

 JV - 10 games and 6 hours of ice which can be used for tryouts, practices, non-league games.